Assembly of Constructible Factorization Algebras

 For each stratum \(S\) we have the link bundle \(\Link{X}{S}\to S\) whose fiber over \(s\in S\) is the link at \(s\) in \(X\); see \cite[Definition~7.3.3]{AFT-local-structures}.
 If \(S\) is connected then the fiber of the link bundle is well defined up to isomorphism.
 In this case we write \(\link{X}{S}\) for this fiber and call it the \emph{link} at \(S\) in \(X\). \end{notation}

-\begin{notation} Smooth conical manifolds and embeddings assemble into a category \(\Snglr\) and, more subtly, into an \(\infty\)-category \(\SSnglr\) whose homotopies are given by conically smooth isotopies.
-We refer to \cite[Section~4.1]{AFT-local-structures} for the precise definition. \end{notation}
+\begin{notation} Smooth conical manifolds and open embeddings assemble into a category \(\Snglr\) and, more subtly, into an \(\infty\)-category \(\SSnglr\) whose homotopies are given by conically smooth isotopies.
+We refer to \cite[Section~4.1]{AFT-local-structures} for the precise definition.

+Note that every arrow in the $1$-category \(\Snglr\) is a monomorphism, so that all its slices are posets.
+Thus we are justified in writing \(\overcat{\Snglr}{M}=\open{M}\) and identifying an open embedding with its image.
+(Of course, the analogous statement is false for \(\SSnglr\).) \end{notation}

 \begin{rem} Nocera--Volpe~\cite{NoceraVolpe} proved that any Whitney stratified space admits a canonical smooth conical structure.
 Hence, all classical examples of Whitney stratified spaces from differential topology like analytic varieties are also examples of smooth conical manifolds. \end{rem}